gaehlerm/SoftwareEngineering/README.md

 So in most cases and especially in unit tests, there is no need for a teardown function.
 However, if your tests use text files, databases or something else that is presistant, things become tricky.
 Your tests might need temporary files, change values in databases, have network connections, etc. It becomes messy.
 You need a fool proof way that your file handling always works.
 This is where setup and teardown really come into play.

 For the file creation there is not that much that can go wrong.
 You create it from code or copy it from another location.
 This is to be implemented in the setup part of the test or using some function.
 The tricky part is deleting the files in the end.
 It may sound very simple to delete a file at the end of the test, but if the test fails, the test aborts.
 A normal function call for deleting the file will never be executed.
 There will be a mess of undeleted files.
 This may impact future runs of the tests and they become flaky.
 This problem can be solved by implementing the teardown function that is guaranteed to be always executed, no matter the result of the test.
 This is where the dedicated teardown function comes into play.
-It is guaranteed to be executed, even if there is some error occuring inside the test.
+It is guaranteed to be executed, even if there is some error occurring inside the test.
 Only in very serious cases like a segmentation fault, the teardown may not be executed.

 Anyway, try to write tests that don’t need files or IO.
 It makes things much easier.
 Especially in unit tests you won't have to deal with setup and teardown if you don't want to bother with it.